azazellochg/em_health/docs/cli.rst

 Description
 ^^^^^^^^^^^

 Perform a logical backup of TimescaleDB and a physical backup of Grafana database.
-The backups are saved into `docker/backups` folder.
+The backups are saved into `BACKUP_DIR` folder.

 Syntax
 ^^^^^^